 A cost range is provided instead of a fixed price due to the variables involved with both project types.
-Foundations, porches, decks, and patios often require support or restoration when servicing a buried oil tank.
-There may be utilities in the area such as gas, electric, or sewer piping that require hand digging or temporary disconnection.
-It is necessary to saw cut concrete or asphalt and remove it when the tank is buried under the foundation and driveway.
-The underground tank contractor’s approach to preserving or replacing trees, shrubs, and grass and how experienced they are at protecting these landscapes can separate the professional contractor and a low-cost service provider.
+Property areas such as home foundations, porches, decks, and patios often require support or restoration when servicing a buried fuel storage container.
+Area utilities such as gas, electric, or sewer piping may require hand digging or temporary disconnection.
+Use of a saw may be necessary to cut concrete or asphalt and remove it when the tank is buried under the foundation and driveway.
+The tank contractor’s approach to preserving or replacing trees, shrubs, and grass and how experienced they are at protecting these landscapes can separate a professional contractor from a low-cost service provider.

-We recommend having an underground tank removed.
+Our team recommends removing an underground fuel storage container.
 When structural issues are a concern, the building or wall can be supported during the removal process.
-A large tank can be cut into smaller sections while the surrounding soil is supported and removed a section at a time.
-Underground tank removal is generally recommended whenever possible to avoid future problems or questions concerning the underground storage tank.
+Large tanks can be cut into smaller sections while the surrounding soil is supported and removed a section at a time.
+UST removal is generally recommended whenever possible to avoid future problems or questions concerning the fuel storage container.

-If a structural engineer recommends closing an underground in place because removing the tank would cause foundation damage, CommTank can provide this service for you.
-The regulations for taking a buried tank out of service in Massachusetts and New Hampshire are listed below.
+Sometimes a structural engineer will recommend closing a UST in place if removal would cause foundation damage.
+This is a service that CommTank can provide.
+The regulations for taking a buried fuel storage container out of service in Massachusetts and New Hampshire are listed below.

 Tank Closures in Place for New Hampshire

-The State does not regulate residential underground tanks, but the New Hampshire Department of Environmental Services (DES) asks that the owner/consultant/contractor contact DES to get approval for closure in place.
+The State does not regulate home use (residential) underground tanks, but the New Hampshire Department of Environmental Services (DES) asks that the owner/consultant/contractor contact DES to get approval for closure in place.
 Upon request, they will review their records and determine whether a closure in place is possible.

-For regulated underground tanks (tanks not for consumptive use), New Hampshire regulations require notification of the DES at least 30 days prior to any scheduled underground storage tank system permanent closure.
-If removal of an underground storage tank system would serve to undermine the integrity of an overlying structure(s), or compromise the structural integrity of an adjacent underground storage tank system, then the underground storage tank system may be permanently closed in place.
+For regulated underground tanks (tanks deemed not for consumptive use), New Hampshire regulations require notification of the DES at least 30 days prior to any scheduled UST system permanent closure.
+If removal of UST systems would serve to undermine the integrity of an overlying structure(s), or compromise the structural integrity of an adjacent underground storage tank system, then the underground storage tank system may be permanently closed in place.
 Please keep in mind that all other requirements for closure in Env-Or 408.05 through 408.10 shall be complied with, including, but not limited to: notification prior to closure, ICC-U2 licensed supervision during all closure activity and submittal of closure report.